 Supporting your baby's developmental milestones in the first year

-At Monti Kids, our Learning Team has grouped activities and coaching for parents into 12 Levels of curriculum.
-At each Level, families receive home delivery of Montessori activities and access to an online Parent Learning Center that supports them.
+At Monti Kids, our Learning Team has grouped activities and coaching for parents into 12 Toolkits of curriculum.
+With each Toolkit, families receive home delivery of Montessori activities and access to an online Parent Learning Center that supports them.
 They even get to talk to a child development expert by phone or email!

-The Object Permanence Box pictured above is included in the Monti Kids Program: Level 3 curriculum.
+The Object Permanence Box pictured above is included in the Monti Kids Movement Toolkit curriculum.
 When playing with this classic Montessori toy, a baby will use their ability to grasp a ball, to release it intentionally, and to stabilize the box with their other hand.
 Further, when the ball disappears briefly and then reappears, a baby is strengthening their understanding of object permanence.
 In other words, things can exist, even when we cannot see them.

 Support all of your baby's milestones by inviting them to practice their skills as they play.